-Deciding the best teams in history is never easy, but FourFourTwo thrives on making the tough decisions.
+Deciding the best teams ever is never easy, but FourFourTwo thrives on making the tough decisions.

 You won’t find many one-season wonders in this list, but such was the magnitude of Leicester’s title triumph that it’s hard to exclude them.